Chestnut - Year 1

 Spring Term

-Beech and Chestnut had a wonderful day exploring what life was like during The Great Fire of London in 1666.
-On the day, the children took roles of the workers in the City of London, where they experienced the concerns of residents in the path of the fire.
-Roles included: Barber surgeon, Apothecary, Leather workers, Chandlers, Schoolhouse, Perfumer, Baker, Metal Worker, Seamstress and Weavers.
+Chestnut class had a wonderful day exploring what life was like during The Great Fire of London in 1666.
+In the morning, the children took on the roles of the workers in the City of London, where they experienced the concerns of residents in the path of the fire.
+Roles included: Barber, Surgeon, Apothecary, Leather workers, Candle Makers, Schoolhouse, Perfumer, Baker, Metal Worker, Seamstress and Weavers.
 They delighted in taking home all of the creations that they had made.
-Many of the children enjoyed pretending to pull the houses down with fire hooks to stop the fire from spreading.
-In the afternoon, the children demonstrated the events of the fire on a big map and then sifted through the ashes of the fire in an archaeological study.
-They tried to guess which shop the items they found came from.
+The children also enjoyed working as a team to pass the water buckets along their long lines to stop the fire from spreading.
+In the afternoon, they pretended that London had burnt down and the children sifted through the ashes of the fire in an archaeological study.
+They tried to make sense of the items that they found and conclude which shop the items came from.
 All of the children left school that day discussing their favourite parts and sharing their new knowledge of The Great Fire of London.
+We want to say a huge thank you to all the volunteer helpers who supported the visit.
+We couldn’t have run the day without you!